AdityaBhawal/AdityaBhawal/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Aditya Bhawal (he/his) and this is my GitHub!
-Many of my projects will be posted here! (but not all of them as many of my projects are with private companies or organizations)
+Many of my projects will be posted here!
+(Contact me if you would like to learn more about other, more private projects!)

 🔭 I am currently a Software Security Intern for Itron where I help make our digital world a safer place!